gemstackio/the-complete-algorand-development-course-old/README.md

 # The Complete Algorand Development Course

-As a recipient of the Algo grant program GemStack has designed and developed the [Algorand Network Development Course](https://www.gemstack.academy/p/algorand-course).
+As a recipient of the Algo grant program [GemStack](https://gemstack.io/) has designed and developed [The Complete Algorand Network Development Course](https://www.gemstack.academy/p/algorand-course).

 This self-paced cutting-edge curriculum lowers the bar of entry into the Web 3.0 ecosystem by instructing Web 2.0 Engineers on Web 3.0 development within the Algorand ecosystem.

-The [Algorand Network Development](https://www.gemstack.academy/p/algorand-course) course will immerse students in learning via recorded lectures that not only explain topics in bite-sized and digestible ways but demonstrate the proper way of developing real-world applications with PyTeal and the Algorand SDK.
-Students will reinforce their learning by completing exercises and projects to reinforce various topics such as NFTs, ASA, DOA, dApp development, and much more.
+[The Complete Algorand Network Development Course](https://www.gemstack.academy/p/algorand-course) course will immerse students in learning via recorded lectures that not only explain topics in bite-sized and digestible ways.

+Students will start by first learning about the fundamentals of blockchain as a technology finding answers to questions like, "What is a blockchain?", "What is a block?", "What is cryptography?", and "What makes the Algorand Network different than other blockchains?".

+Then students will learn how to leverage tools such as PyTeal, the Algorand SDK (JS and Python), AlgoBuilder, AlgoSigner, and React; to develop Algorand Standard Assets (Fungible and Non-Fungible token), Atomic Transfers, dApps, and much more.

-The text in this repository is supporting text materials for the [Algorand Development Course](https://www.gemstack.academy/p/algorand-course).
+The text in this repository is supporting text which is meant to be used in conjunction with the self-paced [Complete Algorand Network Development Course](https://www.gemstack.academy/p/algorand-course) on the GemStack academy website.

-**Register Here for the [Algorand Development Course](https://www.gemstack.academy/p/algorand-course)**
+You can **register here** for [The Complete Algorand Network Development Course](https://www.gemstack.academy/p/algorand-course)** self-paced course.

+Happy Hacking and Welcome to the Algorand Network.

 ## Unit 1: Blockchain & Crypto Basics
 In this Unit, we will be covering the functions, use cases, and applications of blockchain technology.
 This will include the basics of crypto-currencies, transactions/consensus, and the type of crypto applications that are utilized on a blockchain.